-What is an RTD Sensor - Reference Information
+What is an RTD Sensor? - Information on RTD Temperature Sensors

-An RTD is simply an acronym of Resistance Temperature Detector, a type of resistance temperature sensor used for a wide variety of temperature measurement applications.
-RTD's are also commonly referred to as PRT and Pt100 Sensors.
+RTD is simply an acronym of Resistance Temperature Detector, a type of resistance thermometer (usually Pt100) used for a wide variety of temperature measurement applications.
+RTD sensors are also referred to as Pt100 Sensors and PRTs.
 There are many styles of RTD Sensor and typically they are Pt100, although Pt1000 is also popular, both are available in a wide range of designs and constructions.

 RTD Sensors Our most popular style of RTD sensor and ideal for most applications.
 Vast choice of terminations e.g. pot seals, cables, connectors, heads etc. Rigid Stem

 RTD Sensors Ideal for rigid stem applications or where the sensor is shorter than 50mm, limited to 250°C. Wide choice of terminations Hand Held